 Academic honesty is defined as the expectation that students do their own work and not commit acts of cheating and/or plagiarism.
 Ignorance of the standards of academic honesty is not an acceptable excuse for breaking these ethical standards.
 Academic dishonesty is taken very seriously by the college and will result in immediate disciplinary consequences (refer to the SUNY Ulster Student Handbook).
-Academic dishonesty includes, but is not limited to, the following actions:
+Academic dishonesty is not limited to, the following actions:

 - Cheating on examinations or quizzes.
 Examples include (a) referring to materials that the instructor has not allowed to be used during the test, such as textbooks, notes or websites; (b) using devices the instructor has not allowed to be used during the test, such as cell phones or calculators; and (c) copying from another student's paper or asking another student for an answer. - 2.
 Plagiarism is defined as the use of words or ideas that are obtained from other sources without giving credit to those sources.
 Not only do quotations have to be referenced, but also any use of the ideas of others, even if expressed in the student's own words, must be referenced.
 The college has a service to check for plagiarism.
 Any student paper can be submitted for this plagiarism check. - 3.
-Submission of work that is not entirely the student's own work.
-Having another person write a paper or parts of a paper is one example of this offense; allowing another student to copy test answers is another example. - 4.
-Theft or sale of examinations, falsification of academic records, and similar offenses. - 5.
-Submitting the same work to more than one class. - 6.
+Submission of work that is not entirely the student's own work, including another person or use of artificial intelligence (AI).
+(Refer to Appendix F: Student Use of Artificial Intelligence (AI) Tools). - 4.
+Allowing another student to copy test answers or written work. - 5.
+Theft or sale of examinations, falsification of academic records, and similar offenses. - 6.
+Submitting the same work to more than one class. - 7.
 During exams and quizzes, all personal items (including hats) must be left at the front of the class-writing implements, and provided calculators and scrap paper will be allowed on desks.
 No earbuds or headphones may be worn.
 If a student leaves the testing site, their examination is considered completed.

-Professional Behavior
+Student Professional Behavior